skupperproject/skupper/charts/network-observer/README.md

 ## Prerequisites

-- A kubernetes cluster or namespace with the skupper controller installed
+- A Skupper Version 2 Site running in the same Kuberentes Namesapce the network observer is to be installed in.
-- A skupper Site
+- The Skupper Controller running and managing the Site.

 ## Configuration